hmc-cs111-fall2016/project-ideas/no-computer.md

 efficient way of communicating.
 We have found that when we knock on the wall adjoining our rooms, we can communicate.
 So far, we have only used this to indicate that we are present, but hypothetically we could extend this mode of communication in to a DSL.
-This would help us both communicate more efficiently.
 If we employed this DSL, we could learn important information about each others' appetites or tiredness at an instant.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_